 Here are a few points that can help you become a socially responsible investor:

-– Know the difference: The first and foremost important step to become a socially responsible investor is to know the difference between traditional and responsible investing.
+The first and foremost important step to becoming a socially responsible investor is to know the difference between traditional and responsible investing.
 The difference might be in returns that you get from your investments.
 The returns from socially responsible investing may differ a little from the traditional one as you might be leaving behind a lot of high return investment options.
 However, always remember the reason why you have opted for this way of investing.

 Along with screening out negative companies, it is also important for investors to choose companies that align with their values.
 These are companies that strive to bring change to a social aspect that the investor finds important along with their socially responsible business practices.
 This is also known as impact investing or incorporation of ESG.

-– Lead by examples: Socially responsible investing is still in the early adoption phase.
+Socially responsible investing is still in the early adoption phase.
 By making the right investment choices, you can make a real positive impact on the community- along with building wealth.
-Moreover, sooner or later, social conscious will become the selling point for global companies.
+Moreover, sooner or later, social consciousness will become the selling point for global companies.
 And you, being a part of it, can lead the movement.

 How to get started with Socially Responsible Investing?

 Before you choose your stocks you need to decide what social goals you want to promote.
 You should focus on your values and what you want to achieve through your investments.

 2. Decide what your financial goals are

 The next step is to decide what financial goals you want to achieve through your investment just as you would with any other investment.
 You need to decide how much return you need to meet your goals as well as how much risk you are willing to handle.
 SRI has been shown to provide comparable returns as a traditional stock would.

 3. Choose the fund that meets your needs and goals